parthoshaon/PhD_Bangladesh/README.md

 # How to use

 # First Step
-Type "sudo apt-get install html2text" (For converting HTML to test)
+Type "sudo apt-get install html2text" (For converting HTML to text)

 # Second Step
 type "./run.sh" (Execute the file)